R

 Current scope

-Manuscripts, readiness, revision, and publishing-facing preparation.
+Manuscripts, partial manuscripts, chapters, excerpts, readiness, revision, and publishing-facing preparation.

 Evaluation basics